faridani/compute-access-setup/README.md

       * RDP is not accessible externally.
       * Gemini-Pro 2.5 provided the setup code.
 Cinnamon is pleasant to work with and doesn’t noticeably slow the machine.
     * **Dynamic DNS**
       * Using [Duck DNS](https://www.duckdns.org/).
-I previously used No-IP without issues, but DuckDNS is both free and more reliable.
+I previously used No-IP without issues but their free tier is not great and constantly expires.
+DuckDNS is a great free project, though has a lower up-time.
       * Setup steps:
         * Log in to DuckDNS with your Google account and create a subdomain like `subdomain.duckdns.org`.
         * Follow the [Linux cron setup](https://www.duckdns.org/install.jsp) on your machine.
     * **Recovery**: Designed for fail-safe recovery—systems should automatically restart after blackouts or failures.
-Not on a UPS, but protected by a surge protector.
+It is already on a UPS.

   * **Hardware**:
     * Low-cost Dell OptiPlex 3010 DT ([spec sheet](https://i.dell.com/sites/doccontent/business/smb/merchandizing/en/Documents/Dell_OptiPlex_3010_spec_sheet.pdf))